SurajBhari/yt_stats_api/README.md

 you can put the query in queue by doing something like</br> `python3 main.py -c UCbZZmB8L3IEHutGbvpWo9Ow && python3 main.py -c UCLcNciLKdI380VqdpDlIbxw` </br>
 so it go one by one. instead of going parallely and limiting the source/crash the sql connection

-running api.py will expose 4 gateway on port 5000 </br>
+running api.py will expose 3 gateway on port 5000 </br>

-`/channel` it is recommended you don't use this gateway as it is resource heavy. so stay away if you don't have beefy machine.</br>

 `/stats` this automatically returns the stats for the person who queried for it. for privacy reason only the person who queried can have the data. + from nightbot only for the time being.